PCOS and Systemic Allergic Inflammation: Understanding the Connection Through Blood Testing

 Should I see a GP or go private for PCOS-related blood testing?

 Both options are valid.
 Your GP can arrange blood tests through the NHS, though the range of markers tested may sometimes be more limited.
-Private blood testing in London may offer a broader range of markers.
-The results from private testing can be shared with your GP or specialist for further interpretation.
+Private blood testing in London may offer a different range of markers, though the most suitable testing route depends on your individual needs and clinical circumstances.
+The results from private testing can be shared with your GP or specialist for further interpretation and appropriate medical advice.